-My source of inspiration for my paintings is the fiber arts, especially the meditative process of weaving.
-In place of yarn I weave with paper to create the effect of an image on the verge of falling to pieces.
+Inspired by her training in the fiber arts, Jessica uses the meditative process of weaving to create unique compositions.
+In place of yarn she weaves with paper.
+At times the effect is of an image on the verge of falling to pieces.
 At other times the weave defines the female figure or becomes an accessory of the dress.
-I am drawn to the dress as a motif because the dress is the epitome of femininity.
-It is also an image I associate with fairytales and a nostalgic reminder of a lifestyle that has long since passed into our cultural history.

 Jessica is talented in several different styles of art, enjoys learning and continues to seek education on a wide variety of topics.
-Her early work in both painting and fiber art focused strongly on realism and technical ability.
-Although Jessica’s current body of work is more abstract in nature she continues to refine her technical skills and strives to create the highest quality in every piece she produces.
-Creating is Jessica’s passion and it is her deepest desire to bring beauty into the world.
+Her early work in both painting and fiber art focused strongly on realism and technical ability while later work is more abstract in nature.
+No matter the style, Jessica continues to refine her technical skills and strives for the highest quality in every piece she produces.
+Creating beauty from the heart is Jessica’s passion and it is her deepest desire to share this understanding of true beauty with the whole world.